CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 **7. Building a Workflow**

 We can now build a simple workflow that uses the `welcome` git component to generate the welcome message artifact.
-Let's start by creating a `welcome-workflow.zqwl` file with the following code:
+Let's start by creating a `welcome-workflow.yaml` file with the following code:

 ```YAML
 # Workflow API version